 - Liquid flavours have a greater concentration of smell than dry, so they need to be used in smaller quantities.

 - When adding the flavouring to the premixing mixture you need to know in which quantities it needs to be mixed and to what mixture they should be added.

 - When catching predatory species of fish, you need to use flavours in the form of sprays or oils, since they are the most stable.

 The best aromatizers for carp:

 Vanilla as a flavour for carp

 Vanilla is one of the main flavours, not only for fishing carp but also for bream, lazy, ram and roach.
 It is considered a typical summer smell and is used from the spring to the onset of cold weather.
-The popularity of the scent of vanilla as a flavour for carp is based on a pleasant scent, especially for the fishermen.
-Such a smell, according to many fishers, fish must like, and vanillin (most often vanilla sugar – a bag of 30 grams per kilo of bait) is added to the bait with pleasure, drops and sprays are sprinkled onto the nozzle and kept in vanilla dips.
+The popularity of the scent of vanilla as a flavour for carp based on a pleasant scent, especially for the fishermen.
+Such a smell, according to many fishers, fish must like, and vanillin (most often vanilla sugar – a bag of 30 grams per kilo of bait) added to the lure with pleasure, drops and sprays are sprinkled onto the nozzle and kept in vanilla dips.
 In recent years vanilla flavourings based on vanilla have appeared: pineapple + vanilla, strawberry + vanilla, honey + vanilla, etc. Because of the wide distribution of it among fishers, this smell cannot always improve the effectiveness of bait or nozzle, mainly if a small group of fishermen gathered in a small area of the reservoir.